 Rooming house residents

-The RT Act (s 94) allows a rooming house resident to enter into a tenancy agreement with a rooming house owner.
-This can change their rights and duties under the RT Act.
-For more information about this, contact Tenants Victoria (www.tenantsvic.org.au).
+The RT Act (s 94) allows a rooming house resident to enter into a rental agreement but only in relation to a self-contained apartment.
+This may change their rights and duties under the RT Act (s 18).